Omniakhalid/E-commerce-website/README.md

 - #### Admin :

-  View all Vendors, Users and change role of user or vendor .
+  View all Vendors, Users and change the role of user or vendor .

 - #### Vendor :